DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 **You can Assign Tracks/Districts to DCC and DC mode in four ways**

 * 1 Command Line via PC with Arduino IDE Serial Monitor or JMRI serial Traffic Monitor and it is sent through your USB connected cable.
-* 2 Create a EXRAIL myAutomation.h file Scripts for TrackManager assigned commands and have them automatically appear in Engine Driver as GUI Automation {Handoff} and Route {Set} buttons
+* 2 Create a EXRAIL myAutomation.h file Scripts for TrackManager assigned commands and have them automatically appear in Engine Driver as GUI Automation (Handoff) and Route (Set) buttons
 * 3 Enhanced ‘Engine Driver’ WiFi Throttle Android app v2.34.163 features;

   * Track/District Manager set mode screen by touching a track mode entering an address